 His first act was to start the rebuilding Babylon, a task which took the whole reign.
 This act won him the loyalty of the Babylonian population, and there was little trouble from this quarter during his reign.
 Esarhaddon succeeded in putting a friendly king on the throne of Elam, which greatly eased the situation on that frontier.

 It was during Esarhaddon’s reign that new threats began to make themselves felt – threats which would eventually bring about the fall of the Assyrian empire.
-In 679 BC a Scythian and Cimmerian horde broke through the Taurus Mountains.
+In 679 BEC a Scythian and Cimmerian horde broke through the Taurus Mountains.
 Esarhaddon swiftly drove them back.
 He also attempted to weaken the threat posed by the rising power of the Medes, a warlike Iranian people who had recently established themselves on the eastern borders of the empire.
 He did this by cavalry raids and by supporting princes hostile to the king.

 In the west, revolts persisted.
-In 677 BC Sidon rebelled.
+In 677 BCE Sidon rebelled.
 The famous city was destroyed, its people deported to Assyria and its territory given to its rival, Tyre.
 Finally, wishing to deal with a major threat to Assyrian power at its source, Esarhaddon led an army into Egypt, where, overcoming strong resistance, he conquered the entire country.

 The defeated pharaoh fled south, but within two years was back, leading a resistance movement.
 Esarhaddon was marching to meet this threat when he died.